SeokLeeUS/TrafficSignIdentifier/writeup_template.md

 ![Random_Sign](./germantrafficsign_random-Udacity.png)

-* Parameterize the number of images by using pandas read_csv attribute and extract other number of image datsets:
+* Obtain the number of images by using pandas read_csv attribute and extract other number of image datsets:

 ```python
 import pandas as pd